JoshMcKin/connection_manager/README.md

 # ConnectionManager
-Multi-Database and Replication and Sharding add on for ActiveRecord.
+Multi-Database, Replication and Sharding for ActiveRecord.

 ## Background
 ActiveRecord, for quite some time now, has supported multiple database connections